Can't stop scrolling? Ideas from teens for curbing your social media habit

 Other friction apps include Moment, Freedom, Forest and Screentime Genie.
 Both Instagram and TikTok also have tools inside the apps to add friction.

 Do these friction apps work?
-"Oh, I think my screen time decreased by like 80%," Lembke says, while using HabitLab.
+"Oh, I think my screen time decreased by like 80%" while using HabitLab, Lembke says.

 If you're tired of apps, Lembke recommends something she created: the five-minute power scroll.
 While looking at your news feed, stop at each image for five minutes.
 Say to yourself, "OK, with this image and with this person, why am I following them?
 Does this image make me happy?
 Am I benefiting from their content?"
 And if not, "unfollow them and give yourself grace to do that," Lembke says.